-When I released my first book, I was terrified that no one would like it.
+I was terrified when I released my first book that no one would like it.
 What got me to go through with it was the realization that no one liked my book already because it didn’t exist.
-The worst-case scenario for releasing the book was that I would end up exactly where I already was.
+The worst case scenario for releasing the book was that I would end up exactly where I already was.

 The 70% rule is a smart strategic tool, but it’s more than that.
-The most important part about the 70% rule is not about what you do, whether you succeed or fail.
+The most important part about the 70% rule is not about what you do.
+It’s not about whether you succeed or fail.

 It’s about what you become in the process.
 By taking on a challenge that you are not sure you can complete, you stretch yourself.
 You grow.
 You become more fully you.